goldenraphti/tech-blog/src/content/blog/spring-2023-highlights.md

 ---
-title: 3 things that got me pumped in 2023 so far 🤩 🎁
+title: 4 things that got me pumped in 2023 so far 🤩 🎁
+tags:
+  [
+    "astrojs",
+    "astro",
+    "has()",
+    "has() selector",
-tags: ["astrojs", "astro", "has()", "has() selector", "View Transitions API"]
+    "View Transitions API",
+    "color-mix()",
+  ]
 pubDate: 2023-07-05
-description: 3 things that got me pumped so far in 2023.
-Astro, the has() selector and the View Transitions API
+description: 4 things that got me pumped so far in 2023.
+Astro, the has() selector, the View Transitions API and the color-mix() CSS function
 ---

 Since I started my new job at PayEx/SwedbankPay last october, I got the privilege to have innovation-days every month.